osohq/oso-python/examples/starter-policy/fastapi/README.md

 - the `viewer` role (which grants `view`), and
 - the `owner` role (which grants both `view` and `edit`)

 By assigning roles to an Actor as a fact, we can authorize access.
-Roles are assigned to individual instances of a resource - in this case, we'll consider `Organization:acme`.
+Roles are assigned to individual instances of a resource - in this case, we'll consider `Organization{"acme"}`.

-### `GET /org/acme` as `User:anonymous`
+### `GET /org/acme`

 The `get_organization` route is enforced: